bobbysciacchitano/react-from-scratch/README.md

 * NodeJS,
 * Yarn (optional).

 I'm not going to explain what this all is here.
-But given you're working with Javascript you'll need NodeJS.
+Do some reading in your own time if you're unsure.

 ### Create React App

 Create React App is a project developed by some really clever people at Facebook and the Open Source community to help bootstrap your project.
 Just like React itself it's fairly opinionated about how you should do things and abstracts away a lot of the config.
-It suits 90% of use cases so its _good enough_ for us.
+It suits 90% of use cases so its totally fine for us.

 #### Install Create React App